thisisnitish/Sorting-Visualizer/README.md

 ## Sorting Visualizer

 # Under-Development
-This is a Web App built using ReactJS.
-It is used to visualize the sorting algorithms such as Mere Sort, Bubble Sort etc.
+A Web App built using ReactJS.
+It is used to visualize the sorting algorithms such as Merge Sort, Bubble Sort etc.

 ## Installation